frontlessdev/frontless-js/README.md

     constructor(private key:any,...otherArgs:any){}
 })
 ```
-The first argument of constructor is the `key` of the component. `key` will be send to the client's web browser.
+The first argument of constructor is the `key` of the component. `key` will be send to clients' web browsers.
 Do not pass sensitive or large data to `key`.
 Sometimes you need to separate your data to keep the `key` clean.
-For example, if you are creating a component to render a user data, do **not** use `constructor(private user:User)`, instead you should use `constructor(private userId:number, private user:User)`, when there is an action, check the `userId` from database:
+For example, if you are creating a component to render a user view, do **not** use `constructor(private user:User)`, instead you should use `constructor(private userId:number, private user:User)`, when there is an action, check the `userId` from database:
 ```
 const userView = newComponent(class{
     constructor(private userId:number, private user:User){}
     async hasAct(){
-        this.user = get_user_from_id(this.userId)
+        this.user = get_user_from_database(this.userId)
         if (!this.user){
             getCtx().err("user not found")
         }